Jerry Before Seinfeld: Influences

-There is also a brief montage of comedians who Seinfeld admired: Bruce, Richard Pryor, and Jonathan Winters.
+There is also a brief montage of comedians whom Seinfeld admired: Bruce, Richard Pryor, and Jonathan Winters.
 Seinfeld also talks about the influence Mad Magazine had on him.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 95% based on 19 reviews, with an average rating of 7.35/10.
 The site's critical consensus reads, "Jerry Before Seinfeld finds its star revisiting his earliest material on his hometown stage, offering appropriately familiar – yet still abundant – laughs along the way."

 Formats

 In addition to streaming, the audio was released as a double-vinyl record on September 29, 2017.